webbird83/incus-os/doc/tutorials/kopia-backup-restore.md

 * `repository_password`: This password is required for both initializing a new repository and connecting to an existing one.
 Choose a strong password and store it securely.
 * `backend.s3.endpoint`: For Incus storage buckets, use the bucket's S3 endpoint URL.
 * `backend.s3.bucket`: The name of your S3 bucket or Incus storage bucket.
+* `backup_frequency`: Optional.
+Defines the time interval between backup cycles.
+If not set or empty, defaults to once per maintenance window.
+You can use:
+  * Duration string: `"1h"` for hourly backups, `"24h"` for daily backups, `"1w"` for weekly backups, `"2m"` for every 2 minutes
+  * Note: Custom frequencies still respect maintenance windows - backups will only run during active maintenance windows (if one is defined).
 * `retention`: Configure retention policies according to your needs.
 The example above keeps 7 daily, 4 weekly, and 12 monthly snapshots.

 ### Step 3: Verify the service status